vne/pyfmt/README.md

 	> var template = new pyfmt("%6s", { nbsp: true });
 	> template.format("test"); // will produce '&nbsp;&nbsp;test'

+Third, %e and %g (and %E and %G) formatters produce effectively the same result.

 Tests and examples
 ------------------